 “I strongly support CATA’s mission to create arts programming that is accessible to all who wish to participate,” says Courtney Maxwell.
 “Utilizing my background in art education and occupational therapy, I hope to help CATA continue forward with this important mission.
 I am pleased to join the CATA team during this time of growth for the organization.”

 Courtney Maxwell (she/her) is an artist, art educator and occupational therapist who has worked at MASS MoCA as a gallery art teacher and as an occupational therapist at Brattleboro Memorial Hospital.
 She has a graduate degree in art education from Lesley University in Cambridge, MA and a graduate degree in occupational therapy from Kean University in Union, NJ.
 Courtney has experience working with individuals of all ages and abilities in a variety of clinical and school settings.
-In her role at CATA, Courtney will support CATA’s Program Director team and work alongside co-Program Associate Miranda Nichols, focusing on programs taking place in CATA’s studios in Great Barrington.
+In her role at CATA, Courtney will support CATA’s Program Director team, focusing on programs taking place in CATA’s studios in Great Barrington.